hashicorp/terraform-provider-hcp/contributing/README.md

 ## Generating Docs

+Documentation is generated from `*.md.tmpl` files in the `templates/` directory, and code samples are sourced from the `examples/` directory.

-To generate or update documentation, run `go generate`.
+To generate or update documentation after modifying the files in the above locations, run `go generate`.
 ```shell script
 $ go generate
 ```